Join Our Team!

 Become a police officer with Halifax Regional Police.

-The Halifax Regional Police's Police Science Program will prepare cadets to become police officers with Halifax Regional Police.
-Cadets who successfully complete the program will be offered employment with HRP as either full-time police officers or reserve officers, depending on availability at the time of hiring.
+The HRP's Police Science Program prepares cadets to become police officers with Halifax Regional Police.
+Cadets who successfully complete the program may be offered employment with HRP as either full-time police officers or reserve officers, depending on availability at the time of hiring.